 The adverse impacts of heavy alcohol consumption on population health led the World Health Organization to define standard alcoholic units (i.e., standard drinks) as 10 g of pure ethanol, with both men and women advised not to exceed two standard drinks per day [1].
 This definition has not yet been universally adopted, resulting in varying governmental standards and guidelines across different countries [1].
 Continuous consumption of more than three standard drinks per day in men and more than two drinks per day in women for more than five years increases the risk of developing alcohol-associated liver disease (AALD) [2].
-Chronic alcohol consumption, regardless of the type of alcoholic beverage, disrupts liver metabolic functions, which results in hepatocytic lipid accumulation [3], causing the appearance of the initial pathohistological AALD manifestation - fatty liver disease (FLD, i.e. steatosis).
-With further AALD development, acute and/or chronic alcoholic steatohepatitis (ASH) may occur, which sets a structural base for progressive liver fibrosis [2].
+Chronic alcohol consumption, regardless of the type of alcoholic beverage, disrupts liver metabolic functions, which results in hepatocytic lipid accumulation, causing the appearance of the initial pathohistological AALD manifestation - fatty liver disease (FLD) i.e., steatosis [3].
+With further AALD development, acute and/or chronic alcoholic steatohepatitis may occur, which sets a structural base for progressive liver fibrosis [2].
 Finally, irreversible end-stage AALD, known as alcoholic liver cirrhosis (ALC), could be developed by fibrous tissue accumulation and nodular organization of liver parenchyma, making these individuals more prone to hepatocellular carcinoma [3].

 While contemporary research in AALD focuses mainly on liver-related clinical manifestations, extrahepatic complications are often neglected [4].
-Due to damage of liver-bone bidirectional crosstalk, frequently neglected AALD-induced extrahepatic complications are skeletal alterations [4], initially classified as hepatic osteodystrophy [4,5].
-Hepatic osteodystrophy is a clinical term that refers to a spectrum of skeletal abnormalities, including osteopenia, osteoporosis, and osteomalacia, depending on the severity and underlying pathophysiological mechanism [4,5].
-However, more recent studies suggest that osteomalacia, a condition characterized by poor bone mineralization and accumulation of unmineralized osteoid, rarely exists in AALD [6,7].
-On the other side, osteopenia and osteoporosis are reported to affect up to one-half of patients with AALD [8], which was demonstrated with an increased fracture risk, primarily affecting the lumbar vertebrae [8,9].
-A major problem in the clinical management of increased bone fragility is its asymptomatic nature, which causes delays in therapeutic and preventive measures [8].
-Since osteoporosis and bone fragility are more frequently observed in postmenopausal women, and AALD is more frequent in men [10], it is essential to note that AALD may cause a change in the sex-specificity of fracture risk.
-Additionally, a particularly concerning observation is the AALD-induced shift toward earlier fracture occurrence in younger individuals [8,11].
-Further, the bone fracture mortality rate is substantially higher in patients with AALD [12], indicating the urgent need for adequate bone-assessing tools in the clinical management of these patients [8].
+Due to damage of the liver-bone bidirectional crosstalk, frequently neglected AALD-induced extrahepatic complications are skeletal alterations, initially classified as hepatic osteodystrophy [4, 5].
+Hepatic osteodystrophy is a clinical term that refers to a spectrum of skeletal abnormalities, including osteopenia, osteoporosis, and osteomalacia, depending on the severity and underlying pathophysiological mechanism [4, 5].
+However, more recent studies suggest that osteomalacia, a condition characterized by poor bone mineralization and accumulation of unmineralized osteoid, rarely exists in AALD [6, 7].
+On the other hand, osteopenia and osteoporosis are reported to affect up to one-half of patients with AALD, which was demonstrated with an increased fracture risk, primarily affecting the lumbar vertebrae [8, 9].